tsunami416604/azure-docs.hu-hu/articles/virtual-machines/workloads/sap/deployment-guide.md

 #### <a name="join-a-domain-windows-only"></a>Csatlakozás tartományhoz (csak Windows)

-Ha egy helyszíni Active Directory vagy a DNS-példányt az Azure site-to-site VPN-kapcsolat vagy Azure ExpressRoute használatával csatlakozik az Azure-alapú (ezt nevezik *létesítmények közötti* a [Azure Virtual machines szolgáltatásban tervezés és megvalósítás az SAP NetWeaver számára][planning-guide]), valószínű, hogy a virtuális gép csatlakozik egy helyszíni tartományban.
-Ebben a lépésben szempontjai kapcsolatos további információkért lásd: [csatlakoztatni egy virtuális Gépet egy helyszíni tartományban (csak Windows)][deployment-guide-4.3].
+Ha egy helyszíni Active Directory vagy a DNS-példányt az Azure site-to-site VPN-kapcsolat vagy Azure ExpressRoute használatával csatlakozik az Azure-alapú (ezt nevezik *létesítmények közötti* a [Azure Virtual machines szolgáltatásban tervezés és megvalósítás az SAP NetWeaver számára][planning-guide]), it is expected that the VM is joining an on-premises domain.
+For more information about considerations for this step, see [Join a VM to an on-premises domain (Windows only)][deployment-guide-4.3].

 #### <a name="configure-proxy-settings"></a>Proxybeállítások konfigurálása